 How Do I Know if My Tree has Bronze Birch Borers?

 Early symptoms of the BBB include yellow leaves, branch dieback, and an overall thin appearance to the upper part of the canopy.
 Trees may be infested for several years before symptoms are visible in the canopy, but eventually the canopy dies from the top down.
 Larvae feed underneath the bark and disrupt the flow of water to the canopy.
 Wound tissue forms around these disruptions, creating a serpentine lump underneath the bark.
 Eventually the symptoms progress downward to the lower branches and trunk.

-The best protection from the BBB is prevention.
-Maintain tree health by watering during drought, mulching, and minimizing damage to the root zone that could cause root injury and stress.
+The best protection from the BBB is preventing stress and maintaining overall birch tree health by watering during drought, mulching, and minimizing damage to the root zone that could cause root injury and stress.

 - Treat important trees first: specimen trees, trees shading your home, patio trees, etc. These trees should be healthy and vigorous.

 - Once treatments begin, you will need to treat your tree yearly to maintain protection.

 - Xytect or Transtect will also protect your birch tree from these other insects: Birch Leafminers, Aphids, Spittle Bugs, Flat Head Borers, Leaf Hopper, Soft Shell Scale.

 Research has shown that Xytect and Transtect, both systemic insecticides, are highly effective at protecting birch trees from BBB and other insects.
 Xytect should be applied in the spring or the fall and Transtect should applied in the summertime.
 Both are at the base of the tree and are evenly distributed throughout the canopy by the pull created by the leaves.
 When the insect ingests the treatment they quickly stop feeding and die.